Two China Olympics goods factories accused of rights abuses

 "The rampant rights violations reveal that the LOCOG codes are really no more than lip service with no commitment to the enforcement of labour rights standards," SACOM, an active labour rights advocacy group in China, said in a report on its investigation in May and June.

-The two factories named in the report are Xinda, a production facility of Zindart Manufacturing Limited, and Shiwei Toys, a Hong Kong-owned toy supplier for brands such as Hasbro, both based in the southern "world factory" of the Pearl River Delta.
+The two factories are Xinda, a production facility of Zindart Manufacturing Limited, and Shiwei Toys, a Hong Kong-owned toy supplier for brands such as Hasbro, both based in the southern "world factory" of the Pearl River Delta.

 In both factories, the report said, workers had 11-to-12-hour shifts six days a week with overtime work up to 120 hours a month.
 At Xinda, workers who dozed off during work lost two-four hours' wages.
 At Shiwei, being five minutes late for work led to a half-day salary deduction.